 Using an outcome-based approach to encourage involvement in your community is a win-win.
 The approach showcases the end results to motivate people to become more involved.
 Outcome-based engagement can help increase ownership of a community while building a local government that is by the people, for the people.
 Here are three tips to help engage your community by sharing successful outcomes and using government giveaways.

-- Go where the people are.
 Attend concerts, meetings or other events where community members gather and present current campaign results.
-Come prepared with materials, translated in other languages if need be, and giveaways.
+Come prepared (PDF) with materials, translated in other languages if need be, and giveaways.
 Share positive results from campaigns and explain, in person, how actions can spur change.
 Draw attendees to your station with eye-catching promotional products, such as power banks or sunglasses.
 Bring along a prize wheel to add fun to your booth.

 An outcome-based approach to community involvement gives government the chance to share positive results, while clearly illustrating how community members can make a difference.
 Handing out giveaways can also highlight results and motivate others.
 Be sure to try these tips to improve for your next campaign.